m4ttsch/omscs-notes-notes/operating-systems/thread-design-considerations.md

 - SIGALARM (timeout from timer expiration)

 ## Why Disable Interrupts or Signals?
 Interrupts and signals are handled in the context of the thread being interrupted/signaled.
-This means that they are handled on the thread’s stack, which can cause certain issues.
+This means that they are handled on the thread's stack, which can cause certain issues.

 When a thread handles a signal, the program counter of the thread will point to the first address of the handler.
 The stack pointer will remain the same, meaning that whatever the thread was doing prior to being interrupted with still be on the stack.

 If the handling code needs to access some shared state that can be used by other threads in the system, we will have to use mutexes.
 If the thread which is being interrupted had already locked the mutex prior to be interrupted, we are in a **deadlock**.
-The thread can’t unlock its mutex until the handler returns, but the handler can’t return until it locks the mutex.
+The thread can't unlock its mutex until the handler returns, but the handler can't return until it locks the mutex.

-To prevent this situation, we can enforce that the handling code stays simple and make sure it doesn’t do things like try to acquire mutexes.
+To prevent this situation, we can enforce that the handling code stays simple and make sure it doesn't do things like try to acquire mutexes.
 This of course it too restrictive.

 A better solution is to use **signal/interrupt masks**.
 These masks allow us to dynamically make decisions as to whether or not signals/interrupts can actually interrupt the execution of a particular thread.